-Use the right Shampoo…
+Use the right shampoo

-4. Drying and Style
+4. Dry and style

-Here at Pet Hero, you can shop salon-quality grooming products and pair them with other top-rated products, to make the grooming process something you and your pet can both look forward to.
+Here at Pet Hero, you can shop salon-quality grooming products and pair them with other top-rated products to make the grooming process something you and your pet can both look forward to.